Genymobile/genymotion-device-web-player/README.md

 - **Type:** `Boolean`
 - **Default:** `true`
 - **Details:**
-  When enabled, plugin controls (e.g. rotate, fullscreen, record, etc...) are displayed in a floating toolbar below the virtual device display.
+  When enabled, plugin controls (e.g. rotate, fullscreen, record, etc...) are displayed in a floating toolbar below the virtual device display, the toolbar is visible only if it contains at least one item.

 #### `connectionFailedURL`